-Reserve Bank maintaining a Master Account identified in Section 2.3) with respect to each other, where opening, intraday, and closing balances are determined.
+intraday, and closing balances are determined.
 A Master Account is identified by a Primary RTN.

-- h)m) Respondent means: (1) a Financial Institution that settles Debit and Credit Transaction Activity for some or of all its Reserve Bank transactions in the Master Account of a Correspondent; or (2) a Financial Institution that maintains a "balance maintained to satisfy the reserve balance requirement," as defined in Regulation D, in the Master Account of a Correspondent. - i)n) Routing Transit Number (RTN) (also known as an "ABA number") is a nine digit number assigned by the American Bankers Association (ABA) Registrar of Routing Numbers Registrar to identify a Financial Institution. - j)o) Primary RTN is the Routing Transit Number assigned by the ABA Registrar of Routing Numbers Registrar that is associated with a Financial Institution's main office.6 Generally, a Financial Institution may only have one Primary RTN. - p) Secondary RTN is an RTN, other than the Primary RTN, that has been assigned to a Financial Institution by the Registrar of Routing Numbers Registrar. - k)g) Sensitive Consumer Information means a eConsumer's name, address or telephone number, in conjunction with the eConsumer's social security number, driver's license number, account number, credit or debit card number, or a personal identification number or password that would permit access to the eConsumer's account, if the Reserve Bank or any other party that holds Sensitive Consumer Information as an agent of the Reserve Bank obtains such information in the course of providing Financial Services.
+- m) Respondent means: (1) a Financial Institution that settles Debit and Credit Transaction Activity for some or all its Reserve Bank transactions in the Master Account of a Correspondent; or (2) a Financial Institution that maintains a "balance maintained to satisfy the reserve balance requirement," as defined in Regulation D, in the Master Account of a Correspondent. - n) Routing Transit Number (RTN) (also known as an "ABA number") is a nine digit number assigned by the American Bankers Association (ABA) Routing Number Registrar to identify a Financial Institution. - o) Primary RTN is the Routing Transit Number assigned by the ABA Routing Number Registrar that is associated with a Financial Institution's main office.
+Generally, a Financial Institution may only have one Primary RTN. - p) Secondary RTN is an RTN, other than the Primary RTN, that has been assigned to a Financial Institution by the Routing Number Registrar. - q) Sensitive Consumer Information means a Consumer's name, address or telephone number, in conjunction with the Consumer's social security number, driver's license number, account number, credit or debit card number, or a personal identification number or password that would permit access to the Consumer's account, if the Reserve Bank or any other party that holds Sensitive Consumer Information as an agent of the Reserve Bank obtains such information in the course of providing Financial Services.